Last updated on August 23rd, 2024 at 02:26 pm

 You may be able to change a B2 visitor status to an M1 student status by completing Form I-539 online.

-However, if you start attending an academic program before the approval of your change of status, the authorities will likely deny your request for a status change.
+However, if you start attending an academic program before your change of status is approved, the authorities will likely deny your request for a status change

 What programs qualify for an M1 Visa?

-If you’re attending an SEVP-approved institution, the following types of programs are eligible for qualification for an M1 Visa:
+If you’re attending a SEVP-approved institution, the following types of programs are eligible for qualification for an M1 Visa:

 What institutions grant M1 Visas?